thosgood/this-weeks-finds/markdown/51-100/week070.md

 computation, in Proc.
 Theory and Practice of Parallel Programming, Sendai, Japan, 1994.

-Yves Lafont also gave a talk with strong connections to n-category theory.
+Yves Lafont also gave a talk with strong connections to $n$-category theory.
 Recall that a monoid is a set with an associative product having a unit element.
 One way to describe a monoid is by giving a presentation with "generators", say